How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 The implementation timeline assumes you're doing this alongside normal client work.
 A dedicated two-week sprint can compress this to 10 business days, but most advisors prefer the gradual approach to minimize disruption.

 Technology requirements are minimal.
 Claude Pro subscription ($20/month) handles the AI analysis.
 Most custodians already provide CSV exports of account data.
-The integration happens at the file level — you're not connecting APIs or changing your core systems.
+The integration happens at the file level.
+You're not connecting APIs or changing your core systems.

 "I think frugality drives innovation, just like other constraints do.
 One of the only ways to get out of a tight box is to invent your way out."

 Jeff Bezos, on working within existing constraints to drive improvementThe most common implementation mistake is trying to automate everything at once.
 Start with data analysis and report generation.
 Add client insight preparation after you're comfortable with the basics.
-Save workflow integration for last — that's where the technical complexity lives.
+Save workflow integration for last.
+That's where the technical complexity lives.

 Measuring Success

-| Metric | Before AI | After AI |
+| Metric | Manual Process | With AI Assistance |

 |---|---|---|

-| Average prep time per review | 3.2 hours | 52 minutes |
+| Average prep time per review | Several hours | Under an hour |

-| Client insights per meeting | 2-3 generic points | 5-7 specific recommendations |
+| Client insights per meeting | A few generic points | Several specific recommendations |

-| Meeting scheduling flexibility | 2-week advance notice | Same-week scheduling |
+| Meeting scheduling flexibility | Advance notice required | Same-week scheduling possible |

 Revenue impact takes longer to measure but shows up in two areas: client referrals and capacity for new relationships.
 Advisors who can prepare quarterly reviews in under an hour can take on 20-30% more clients without extending work hours.
 They also deliver higher-quality insights that generate more referrals.